ElvinSadikhov/openvpn_flutter/example/README.md

-# openvpn_flutter_example
+# skvpn_flutter_example

-Demonstrates how to use the openvpn_flutter plugin.
+Demonstrates how to use the skvpn_flutter plugin.

 ## Getting Started